BRCC continues sports expansion with new head baseball coach out of Arkansas

 During his seven years at Hendrix in Conway, Arkansas, Schmidt coached seven All-Conference pitchers who averaged 6.83 strikeouts per game and allowed the fewest hits, runs and walks in the program’s history.
 The Arkansas native also stewarded five Division I signees as the head coach for the Texarkana Twins during the summer stint in a Texas Collegiate League.

-"Coach Smith’s drive and passion for baseball and his player development skills are what stood out to me," BRCC Athletics Director Brock Kantrow said.
+"Coach Schmidt’s drive and passion for baseball and his player development skills are what stood out to me," BRCC Athletics Director Brock Kantrow said.
 "But more importantly, it’s his vision for the baseball program and his style of coaching that connects with the young men he recruits."

 Schmidt said he is confident that he can reenergize a Bears program that has been down for several years, planning to build the program by developing talent and using different recruiting strategies.